 Real-world performance:

-I translated a 5,000-word technical whitepaper from English to German.
-DeepL handled industry jargon perfectly, maintained formatting in the Word document, and completed the job in under 2 minutes.
-A human translator quoted $500 and 3-day turnaround for the same project.
+Translating a 5,000-word technical whitepaper from English to German, DeepL handles jargon, maintains formatting in Word, and completes the job in under 2 minutes.
+A human translator would quote $500 and a 3-day turnaround for the same project.

 Pros: